Los Angeles Attorneys for Active Reporters

 Whistleblower protections under federal and California state law generally protect two types of employees: those who actively report their employer’s fraud, corruption or illegal activities, and those who refuse to comply with directives to break the law.

-At Hennig, Ruiz & Singh in Los Angeles, our experienced employment litigation attorneys aggressively protect the rights of workers who have suffered workplace retaliation after reporting violations of state and federal laws.
+At Hennig Ruiz & Singh, PC in Los Angeles, our experienced employment litigation attorneys aggressively protect the rights of workers who have suffered workplace retaliation after reporting violations of state and federal laws.

-Have you suffered any of these types of common retaliation actions as a result of reporting your employer?
+Have you suffered any of these common retaliatory actions after reporting your employer?